damogranlabs/classy_blocks/README.md

 Of course you are free to use your own :)

 # TODO
- - More examples from real life
- - More Shapes
+- New Shapes:
-   - Elbow Wall (bent pipe wall)
     - T-joint
     - X-joint
- - Face collections (common operations on groups of faces)
- - Specifying number of blocks in operation direction
+- Wall versions of Shapes:
+    - HemisphereWall
+- Chaining:
+    - Box.chain()
+    - Block.chain() (low-level)
-   - Elbow from segments
+- Examples
-   - Elbow wall from segments
- - Technicalities:
+    - Ramjet engine
+Technical stuff:
+    - Debugging: connection between block and Shapes
-   - More Tests
+    - More tests
-   - logging for info/debug
-   - output geometry to .obj for debugging
- - A proper documentation
+    - Documentation